jeffdstephens/jeffdstephens-old/src/pages/articles/2017-06-29---question-biometrics/index.md

 ---
-title: This Biometric Implementation Will Have You Questioning Your Future
+title: 'This Biometric Implementation Will Have You Questioning Your Future'
-description: This is the description
-siteURL:
-date: "2017-06-29T22:12:03.284Z"
+date: '2017-06-29T22:12:03.284Z'
+layout: post
+draft: false
+path: '/posts/question-biometrics/'
+category: 'biometrics'
+tags:
+  - 'biometrics'
+  - 'drones'
+  - 'autonomous vehicles'
+description: 'Sometimes you come across a biometric implementation that makes you think on a deeper level.
+This is one of them. '
 ---

 ![question-Biometrics](./question-biometrics.jpeg)

+`this article first appeared on` <a href="http://www.dignari.com/blog/dubai-biometric-car" target="_blank">dignari.com</a>

 I typically spend some time scanning various websites and online resources for the latest implementations of emerging technology and the innovative ways in which it is used.
 The other day I came across a story that caught my attention.
 It was one of those articles that really makes you say, “hmmm”.